 All available harvest data indicates deer populations are variable within a relatively narrow range in District 3.
-Although hunter numbers have been trending down, 2020 saw the highest numbers of hunters (9,683) since 2004 (11,528), with overall success at 26%, the same as the 5-year average and higher than in 2004 (21%).
-For more detailed information related to the status of mule deer and white-tailed deer in Washington, hunters should read the most recent version of the Game Status and Trend Report, which is available for download on the department's website.
+2021 was an abnormal year, with extensive wildfires that closed access to the National Forest for parts of the September hunting season and a severe hemorrhagic disease outbreak across the lower elevations of the district.
+Harvest totals were significantly lower, but the change in HPUE was not as drastic, indicating the decline in harvest was due to both fewer deer being available but also heavily influenced by lower hunter numbers.
+For more detailed information related to the status of mule deer and white-tailed deer in Washington, hunters should read the most recent version of the Game Status and Trend Report.